function61/varasto/docs/data-interfaces/index.md

 | (OS) Android           | ☑️     | ☑️             | ☐      | ☐               |
 | (OS) iOS               | ☑️     | ☑️             | ☐      | ☐               |

+!!! tip
+	We also have [API for programmatic access](api/index.md), but the above summary is focused on end-users.

 [^1]: Data that has very frequent changes, cannot be stored in Varasto.
 The only option is
       to have fast changes happen on another device and have Varasto take periodic snapshots.